anderson-martin/Task-Manager/README.md

 <a name="whatisthis"/>

-### What is this all about?
+### What's this all about?

 Task-Manager enables companies to assign tasks to their employees and manage their activities.
 Me and my classmates did this as part of our school project.
 For designing this application, we analyzed organizational structure of S-market (in Finland), and this application is an efficient solution for their communicational problem.
-However, this app can be used for any other big organization too.
+However, this app can be used for any other (big) organization too.

 ###### This image depicts our solution idea.
 Groups can manage and be managed.
 Each user can belong to multiple groups.
 HR has the authority to define the authority levels.
 ![alt tag](https://github.com/anderson-martin/Task-Manager/blob/master/pictures/eight.jpg)